Ada-Developers-Academy/core/representing-data/data-in-lists.md

 ## Introduction

 Lists are a data type.
-They are also a data structure, that organize many kinds of data into an ordered list.
-We can create lists, access elements in them by index, add elements to them, remove elements, and modify elements.
+Also, lists are a **data structure** that organizes many kinds of data into an ordered list.

+As programmers, we want to have the skills to efficiently and elegantly use lists while we work with data.

-The next stage of intimacy with lists is getting comfortable in representing a list of data as a list in Python.
+The next stage of proficiency with lists is getting comfortable in representing a list of data as a list in Python.

-This might mean:
+Ways to increase our skill include:
 - getting familiar with list syntax enough that we can recognize lists while reading code
 - getting familiar with problem-solving enough that we can recognize lists while reading problems